etan18/Obsidian-Notes/Machine Structures/systems design.md

 - **Limited abstraction**: compared to higher-level languages, they have relatively little abstraction over the underlying hardware.
 This makes systems programming more complex but allows finer control.
 - **Lightweight runtime**: systems software must be optimized to the $n$-th degree.
 We want a lightweight language to be able to minimize runtime overhead.

 [[C|C/C++]] are standard systems programming languages that encompass all of the above properties.
-A popular alternative is [[golang]], which is a modern example of a systems programming language.
+Popular alternatives include [[Golang]] and [[Rust]], which is a modern example of a systems programming language.
 Go trades some of the granularity you get with C/C++ for an easier-to-learn syntax and (importantly) built-in safety checks.

 ---
 ## design philosophy